SewerynKaminski/Advent-of-Code-in-V/modules/year2021/day7/README.md

 This costs a total of 37 fuel.
 This is the cheapest possible outcome; more expensive outcomes include aligning at position 1 (41 fuel), position 3 (39 fuel), or position 10 (71 fuel).

-Determine the horizontal position that the crabs can align to using the least fuel possible.
-How much fuel must they spend to align to that position?
+Determine the horizontal position that the crabs can align to using the least fuel possible. **How much fuel must they spend to align to that position?**

-Your puzzle answer was 328318.
+Your puzzle answer was `328318`.

 # --- Part Two ---